GabrielPPassos/GabrielPPassos/README.md

 ---

-### 👨‍💻 Sobre Mim
+### 👨‍💻 About Me

-Sou um Desenvolvedor Full Stack de 18 anos, apaixonado por criar soluções inovadoras e experiências imersivas.
-Especializado no desenvolvimento para FiveM desde 2018, trago uma combinação única de expertise técnica e pensamento criativo em design para cada projeto.
+Im an 18-year-old Full Stack Developer passionate about creating innovative solutions and immersive experiences.
+Specializing in FiveM development since 2018, I bring a unique combination of technical expertise and creative design thinking to each project.

-💻 Back-end Developer at Lisboa GG, Sakura RP, Cidade Bella
+💻 Back-end Developer at Lisboa Group, Sakura RP, Cidade Bella

 ### 🛠️ Arsenal Técnico